-Stare in the face of one of the world's largest bat species and gaze at exotic trees on a weekend nature trail in Rani Bagh
+Travel: Witness the world's largest bat species during a nature trail in Rani Bagh

 Did you know that Veermata